The gravitational stratification of multifluid and multispecies plasma: Conclusions and outlook

-Eventually, the present cHE provides a gravitationally stratified "static" atmospheric model that can be used to more specifically and accurately study waves, reconnection, etc., potentially further improving previous MFMS models \citep{Martinez-Gomez2016,Martinez-Gomez2017,Martinez-Gomez2018,Mart_nez_Sykora_2020,Wargnier_2023,Sykora_2023}.
-Note that multi-fluid effects have been discussed with regard to various topics, and including (only) hydrogen and helium suffices in many cases.
+Eventually, the present cHE provides a gravitationally stratified "static" atmospheric model that can be used to more specifically and accurately study waves, reconnection, and so on, potentially improving previous MFMS models further \citep{Martinez-Gomez2016,Martinez-Gomez2017,Martinez-Gomez2018,Mart_nez_Sykora_2020,Wargnier_2023,Sykora_2023}.
+We note that multifluid effects have been discussed with regard to various topics and including (only) hydrogen and helium suffices in many cases.
 However, numerical models of the FIP effect, particularly, need to explicitly include heavier elements, which has been challenging.
 The present work shows that, for example, the ponderomotive force and the resulting motions can be modeled using the cHE stratification, which allows gravitational stratification and NEQ ionization to be incorporated into the previously semi-homogeneous MFMS model \citep{Sykora_2023}.

-In addition, we have artificially increased (or decreased) the collision rate producing a strongly (or weakly) coupled models behaving as single fluid (or independent fluids).
-This parametric study briefly visualizes the importance of properly describing the interactions between fluids, which may substantially change the properties of the plasma \citep{Hansteen_1997}.
-Moreover, the result also further addresses that Ebysus code is capable when the interactions are sufficient to couple all the fluids and returns single fluid scenario.
+In addition, we artificially increased (or decreased) the collision rates, producing strongly (or weakly) coupled models behaving as a single fluid (or independent fluids).
+This parametric study briefly illustrates the importance of accurately describing fluid interactions, which can substantially alter plasma properties \citep{Hansteen_1997}.
+Moreover, the result further shows that the \texttt{Ebysus} code is capable of coupling all the fluids when interactions are sufficiently strong.

-In this work, we only discuss (quasi-)1D scenarios, in which case it is easy to account for the contribution of the magnetic field.
-Similarly, the cHE stratification can be directly used under multi-dimensional force-free magnetic fields.
-The extension to multi-dimensional non-force-free scenarios is left for future work.
+In this work, we only discuss (quasi-)1D scenarios, in the case of which it is straightforward to account for the contribution of the magnetic field.
+Similarly, the cHE stratification can be directly used under multidimensional force-free magnetic fields.
+The extension to multidimensional non-force-free scenarios will be addressed in future works.

 \begin{appendix}